rng-guy/NFSMWBartender/README.txt

  • The Heat-level reset fix is completely incompatible with the "HeatLevelOverride" feature of the "NFSMW ExtraOptions" mod by ExOptsTeam.
 I strongly recommend you disable this ExtraOptions feature, as it might also interfere with other Bartender features in subtle ways; to do so, edit ExtraOptions' "NFSMWExtraOptionsSettings.ini" configuration file.
-To set the maximum Heat level available at a given Blacklist rank XY without this ExtraOptions feature, just change the value of the "0xe8c24416" parameter in the corresponding "race_bin_XY" VltEd entry instead.
+You can set the maximum Heat level at a given Blacklist rank XY by changing the value of the "0xe8c24416" parameter in the corresponding "race_bin_XY" VltEd entry instead.

  • If you do not install the missing menu textures ("FixMissingTextures.end"), then the game will simply not display a number next to Heat gauges in menus when your car's Heat level is above 5.